Warblefly/MultimediaTools-mingw-w64/README.md

 # How To Compile
+0. Compiling is becoming increasingly difficult.
+Source packages are constantly being updated (for which we rejoice, of course), and I am keeping up with these changes quite well.
+However, some changes that might break compilation go un-noticed because I only accomplish a completely clean build about once a month.
+Otherwise, packages such as GCC and QT-5.7 remain old.
+This does not affect the latest and greatest versions of ffmpeg, mpv, vim/gvim, x264, x265 and their associated libraries that are all compiled from development sources.
 1. Ensure your development requirement is adequate.
 Spin up a Linux Fedora image on AWS if you don't already have a GNU/Linux development environment, and give it around 50GB of space.
 The Qt compile is massive, for example.
 The t2.micro machine type (which falls within the 'Free Tier' for new customers) is sufficient but very slow.
 I personally use the c4.xlarge for the few hours a full compilation takes.
 2. Update to the latest Fedora (or your favourite up-to-date distribution), so you have the latest compilers and other tools.
 3. Install the pre-requisites.
 On Debian Testing, you can execute this command: